csebooks/artificial-intelligence/content.en/vii-conclusions/_index.md

 He suggested that bounded rationality works primarily by **satisficing—that** is, deliberating only long enough to come up with an answer that is “good enough.”
 Simon won the Nobel Prize in economics for this work and has written about it in depth (Simon, 1982).
 It appears to be a useful model of human behaviors in many cases.
 It is not a formal specification for intelligent agents, however, because the definition of “good enough” is not given by the theory.
 Furthermore, satisficing seems to be just one of a large range of methods used to cope with bounded resources.

-1050 Chapter 27.
-AI: The Present and Future

 **Bounded optimality** (BO).
 A bounded optimal agent behaves as well as possible, _given its_BOUNDED OPTIMALITY